All Episodes

 It's that simple.

-Um, it's actually amazing.
+It's actually amazing.

-Uh uh, but he's not as political, say, as this show is, which is great.
+I actually like Joe Rogan, but he's not as political, say, as this show is, which is great.

 I think that's, you know, he's been successful on his own.

-Uh, but he had Dr. Phil on, and we've had Dr. Phil on TV.
+But he had Dr. Phil on, and we've had Dr. Phil on TV.

-Dr. Phil did Something that was actually amazing.
+Dr. Phil did something that was actually amazing.

-He actually spent time at the border with Brandon Judd, head of the border patrol union, and told him that American taxpayer dollars are paying for human trafficking of children.
+He actually spent time at the border with Brandon Judd, head of the Border Patrol Union, and told him that American taxpayer dollars are paying for human trafficking of children.

-And this is all stuff we've been trying, we've been like, you know, a voice in the wilderness here to get America to wake up to this fact.
+We've been like, you know, a voice in the wilderness here to get America to wake up to this fact.

 Let's play that exchange.